cestacio/cestacio.github.io/README.md

-# Hello, and welcome to my personal [site](http://cestacio.github.io)!
+### Hello, and welcome to my personal [website](http://cestacio.github.io)! :wave:
-This page is still under construction and will be updated regularly.
+This portfolio will contain some of my projects and will be updated regularly.
 Thanks for stopping by!